biomed-AI/DeepECG/README.md

 Running the above command will generate one output file in the output path:
 - `./data/predicted_ECG_traits/feature.csv`: a table file storing the predicted ECG trait.

 The "ECG_trait" is the name of the ECG trait (For example, spQRSTa, III_S) required input of "main.py".
-The name of the ECG trait can be found downloaded from "https://zenodo.org/uploads/10935155".
+The name of the ECG trait can be found from "https://zenodo.org/uploads/10935155".

 ## 3. Applications of DeepECG in CVDs prediction and GWAS